MichStew/csiet-hosting/README.md

 - `npm run seed` inserts the default login plus sample members populated with majors, years, interests, and resume links.
 - An admin user is seeded alongside members.
 Use `role: "admin"` when calling `/api/auth/login` (example below) to request that credential.
 - `CLIENT_ORIGIN` may contain a comma-separated list of allowed frontends for CORS.
+- SMTP settings are optional; when omitted, emails are logged to the server console for development.
+Set them in production to deliver verification and password reset emails.

 Example admin login request: